 Furnish, at its sole expense, all supervision, labor, animal food, tools, supplies, and other items necessary for the satisfactory performance of services herein related.

+Veterinary Care.
+The Society shall not be responsible for veterinary care, except in the event an animal is injured or contracts a communicable disease while in the custody of the Society.
+Prior to delivering any animal to the Society, the City shall be responsible for any necessary medical or hygienic care.
+Specifically, the City will take animal(s) to a licensed veterinarian if in need of medical care or to a licensed groomer if in need of grooming due to neglect prior to the Society receiving the animal.

 The Society’s Administrator or Director shall have decision-making power on a regular full-time basis.
 Such Administrator/Director shall have full operational control and be responsible for day-to-day operations.
 Such Administrator/Director shall be the liaison between the Society and the City’s designated Animal Control Administrators and Animal Control Officers.

 The Society shall be responsible for all water and sewer utility, electric utility and garbage service to the Shelter, including the disposal of dead animals brought to the Shelter by the City’s designated Animal Control Officers.

-The Society shall cooperate with City officials, the City’s designated Animal Control Officers, law enforcement and the Flagler County Health Department on actions pertaining to animals and quarantine.
+The Society shall cooperate with City officials, the City’s designated Animal Control Officers, law enforcement and the Flagler County Health Department on actions pertaining to animals and quarantine, in accordance with all federal, state, and local laws, rules, ordinances, and regulations.

 The City shall obtain and preserve evidence for a civil or criminal prosecution of all violations of any ordinance, code, regulation or law pertaining to animal control prior to the Society receiving the animal.
-The City will take animal to a licensed veterinarian if in need of medical care or to a licensed groomer if in need of grooming due to neglect prior to the Society receiving the animal.
 The Society will assist the City Attorney and the City’s designated Animal Control Officers and law enforcement in obtaining, preserving and presenting evidence, after the animal has been received at the Shelter, in the civil or criminal prosecution of all violations of any ordinance, code, regulation or law pertaining to animal control, including licensing and registration.

 The Society will utilize a tracking system to provide the City with any calls or complaints received through the Society.